-The CEO and the Financial Controller ("FC") have assured the Board that:
+The CEO and the FC have assured the Board that:

-- (1) the financial records have been properly maintained and the financial statements for FY2023 give a true and fair view of the Company's operations and finances; and - (2) the Group risk management and internal control systems are operating adequately and effectively in all material aspects given its current business environment.
+- (1) the financial records have been properly maintained and the financial statements for FY2024 give a true and fair view of the Company's operations and finances; and - (2) the Group risk management and internal control systems are operating adequately and effectively in all material aspects given its current business environment.

-Based on the reports and work performed by both the IA and EA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the opinion that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group for FY2023.
+Based on the reports and work performed by both the EA and IA, the assurance from the Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the opinion that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group for FY2024.